onflow/service-account/transactions/burn-flow/2022/sep-21/README.md

 The Flow Service account will burn 38,357,187 FLOW after it has been transferred from the Genesis Token Account.
-These tokens are "Bonus Tokens" and are accounted for as part of the FlowToken.totalSupply but are *not currently considered* as part of the FlowToken inflation while paying rewards.
+These tokens are "Bonus Tokens" and are accounted for as part of the FlowToken.totalSupply but are *not considered* as part of the FlowToken inflation while paying rewards.

 ## About Bonus Tokens